Prostate Cancer

 -

-- Management and administration: 1.7 times the risk
+- Conductors and brakemen: 1.37 times the risk

 Metal product manufacturing

-Elevated risks of prostate cancer are observed for metal-related occupations such as metal processing, metal machining, metal shaping and forming, and metal product fabricating and assembling.
-These types of jobs may expose workers to elevated levels of metallic compounds or whole body vibration, which are possible risk factors for prostate cancer.
+Elevated risks of prostate cancer were observed for metal-related occupations such as metal processing, metal machining, metal shaping and forming, and metal product fabricating and assembling.
+These types of jobs may expose workers to elevated levels of possible risk factors for prostate cancer metallic compounds such as cadmium and chromium, which can be components of metal alloys [7,16].

 -

-- Foremen, metal processing and related: 1.2 times the risk
+- Foremen, metal shaping and forming (except machining): 1.40 times the risk

-- Foremen, metal machining: 1.4 times the risk
+- Moulding, coremaking, and metal casting: 1.17 times the risk

 Elevated risk of prostate cancer is observed in both firefighters and police.
-This could be related to shift work, sedentary behaviour or high levels of occupational stress among these groups.
+This has been consistently observed in other studies and could be related to shift work, sedentary behaviour, or high levels of occupational stress among these groups [2].
 Firefighters may also be exposed to diesel engine exhaust while working in fire halls, which is a potential risk factor for prostate cancer.

 -